 The truth of the matter is that the neck is a very delicate structure of tendon and bone.
 Neck, back, or shoulder injury as a result of a rear-end collision may include headaches, pain in the arms and legs and numbness.
 A whiplash injury may be the result of the stretching of the spine's anterior longitudinal ligament, which stretches or tears as the head snaps forward and then back.

 Similar injuries can be caused on amusement park rides, particularly roller coasters, and in certain sporting accidents.
 Certain injuries associated with shaken baby syndrome are essentially whiplash injuries.
 And rear-end collisions can cause very serious neck and back injuries, which should not be dismissed and should not be taken lightly.
 Victims, too, should understand the long-term implications of such injuries.
 And should take such information into account when determining whether to pursue a personal injury claim against an at-fault driver.

-If your family is dealing with a Massachusetts car accident, contact the Boston personal injury lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.
+If your family is dealing with a Massachusetts car accident, contact the Boston personal injury lawyers and wrongful death attorneys at Jeffrey Glassman Injury Lawyers today for a free and confidential consultation to discuss your rights.

 Boston Injury Lawyer - (617) 777-7777 -- Free Consultation